-What is Unattended Upgrades Package?
+What is an Unattended Upgrades Package?

 Unattended Upgrades is a package that automates installing security and other updates on Ubuntu systems.
 It runs silently in the background and regularly checks for new updates, downloading and installing them automatically without user intervention.
 The Unattended Upgrades package is an essential tool that ensures the system’s security and stability by keeping it up-to-date with the latest updates and patches.